tkaal/demo-webapp/README.md

   prometheus service will be used as the datasource for grafana, it will be exposing metrics of demo_nginx service.
 - **grafana**

-  grafana service will bind to host port 3000 and will be accessible via url http://localhost:3000.
+  grafana service will bind to host port 3000 and will be accessible via URL http://localhost:3000.
 Docker compose will automatically provision the alert rule, the webapp contact point and the notification policy that can be used for testing webapp with Grafana.
 - **demo_nginx**

   demo_nginx will be started up as a dummy service for quick testing, it won't be actually serving any application.